TorchLean: Formalizing Neural Networks in Lean: Methodology

-\textbf{Design target.} \texttt{NN.Runtime} bridges theorem-prover definitions to runnable training and inference.
-The user-facing layer, \TorchLean{}, mirrors the PyTorch workflow: define modules, run a forward pass, call backward, and apply optimizer steps.
-Like PyTorch, \TorchLean{} supports an eager ``define-by-run'' style where executed ops record a dynamic dependency structure used by reverse-mode AD \cite{pytorch}.
-Unlike PyTorch, \TorchLean{} is designed around a verifier-facing semantic core: the same program can be compiled to a static computation graph that is the shared object consumed by verification and certificate checking.
+\textbf{Design target.} The runtime layer connects proof level definitions to runnable training and inference.
+The user-facing workflow mirrors PyTorch: define a module, run a forward pass, call backward, and update parameters.
+The key difference is that runtime execution is organized around a verifier semantic target.
+A \TorchLean{} program can run eagerly, recording a dynamic tape, or compile to the shared operator-tagged SSA/DAG IR consumed by differentiation, bound propagation, and certificate checking.

-\textbf{Two execution modes, one semantic target.} \textbf{Eager mode} executes operations immediately and records an autograd tape in the style of PyTorch. \textbf{Compiled mode} lowers the same \TorchLean{} program to our shared op-tagged SSA/DAG IR and evaluates that graph.
-This is \emph{not} \texttt{torch.compile}-style compilation aimed at kernel fusion and runtime acceleration; our compiled mode exists to produce a formal graph that is the target of verification and certificate checking.
-A key correspondence theorem links eager executions to an equivalent well-typed SSA/DAG IR graph, so the same graph-level theorems apply uniformly across modes.
-As a result, we verify the \emph{executed} semantic object (the shared IR), not an exported surrogate.
-We then prove reverse-mode AD \emph{once} at the graph level: for any well-typed SSA/DAG $G$ over $\mathbb{R}$, backpropagation computes the adjoint Fr\'echet derivative of $\llbracket G\rrbracket$, and this result applies to every compiled architecture given local derivative-correctness lemmas for the primitive ops.